-CK Life Sciences' pharmaceutical R&D is focused primarily on oncology and diseases with unmet needs.
+CK Life Sciences' pharmaceutical R&D is focused primarily on cancer vaccines and pain management.
 Our research is conducted at in-house laboratories, as well as in conjunction with partner companies and academic institutions around the world.

-So far, significant progress has been made.
-Two of our cancer-related products are currently in advanced stages of clinical development in North America:
+Two of our drug candidates are currently in advanced stages of clinical development in North America:

-- Seviprotimut-L, a therapeutic vaccine for the treatment of melanoma, is being developed by Polynoma LLC, a subsidiary of CK Life Sciences in the US.
+- Seviprotimut-L, a therapeutic vaccine for the treatment of melanoma, is being developed by Polynoma LLC.

 For additional information, please visit www.polynoma.com.

 At present, the management of severe cancer pain generally involves the use of morphine and other opiates.
-This can often result in undesirable side effects.
-TTX has the advantage of being non-opioid and non-addictive, with quick onset of action and long lasting effects.
-TTX is developed to fulfil a significant unmet medical need in cancer patients with moderate to severe pain.
+This often results in undesirable side effects.

 For additional information, please visit www.wexpharma.com.